Skip to content

-What it actually costs to host a Tesla Supercharger: the full cost stack
+What it costs to host a Tesla Supercharger

 Most public discussion of Tesla's Supercharger for Business program focuses on two numbers: what the hardware costs and what drivers pay per kWh.
 A site's economics are decided by a much longer list.
 This post walks through every cost line the ForgeAsset underwriting engine models, in the order they hit the cash flow statement.
 Nothing here is advice — it is a description of what the model computes and where each line comes from.